wmhilton-stoplight/platform-docs/2a.-style-guides/rule-examples-api-urls.md

 ### Plural Resource Names

-In general, it is best to use plural nouns for resources.
+In general, it's best to use plural nouns for resources.
 Because there may be exceptions, create this rule as a warning rather than an error.

 This example shows how to alert users to plural resource names.